Essen, Belgium: World War II

 The end of the Second World War saw German forces leaving a swath of destruction in their wake.
 Notably, several churches and their towers, such as O.-L.-V. Geboortekerk in Essen-Centre, Sint-Jan-Baptistkerk in Wildert, and Sint-Vincentius-à-Paulokerk in Horendonk, were demolished.
 These had been considered strategic vantage points.
 Only a few places of worship, including the Eucharistic Heart Church at College, St. Anthony of Padua Church at Essen-Statie, and St. Peter's Church at Hoek, were spared.
 Moreover, the town suffered from misplaced V1 and V2 rocket attacks, originally aimed at the port of Antwerp.

 Post-war history

 In 1959, a new customs office rose on Nieuwstraat, the very site where the O.-L.-V. Geboortekerk (Church of the Nativity) once stood before its destruction in World War II.
-Essen claimed the title of second-busiest road office on the Belgian-Dutch border, right behind Wuustwezel, until it shuttered on 1 January 1993.
+Essen claimed the title of second-busiest road office on the Belgian-Dutch border, right behind Wuustwezel, until it closed on 1 January 1993.

 Since 1976, Essen has maintained civic ties with Essen in Oldenburg, Germany.

 The landscape of local governance saw a shake-up in 1977.
 Municipal borders and territories were rationalized, culminating in the formation of Essen-Hoek.
 Although Hoek had been around for centuries, it was fragmented into Kalmthoutsehoek and Essen-Hoek (also known as Moerkant).
 Given that the parish of Hoek had already existed for 150 years, this administrative unification served more as a formality than a revolution.